Living Abroad: How to Choose the Country Best For You

 Economic and Political Considerations

 Regardless of whether your plan is to study, volunteer, or work abroad, the economic condition of your destination country is an important consideration.
-When I first went to Brazil as an exchange student the Brazilian government kept the new local currency stronger than the U.S. dollar, which greatly reduced my purchasing power and affected my entire year in the country.
+When I first went to Brazil as an exchange student the Brazilian government kept the new local currency stronger than the U.S. dollar, which greatly reduces purchasing power and affects the entire year in the country.
 Financial factors should not be your only consideration, but they should certainly not be left be out.
 As the U.S. dollar has weakened against many currencies in recent years, a larger number of prospective expatriates are looking for new ways to make their money last.
 This often means seeking out an affordable destination, especially for those who won’t be earning an income, such as retirees.

 When researching the economies of different countries, keep in mind that the exchange rate is not in itself an indicator of the purchasing power of the U.S. dollar.
 Currency exchange rates are subject to market demands and government policies, but you should really be most concerned about the cost of living primarily.
 A better indicator of how much your U.S. dollars or your overseas salary can buy in your country of interest is to research the cost of accommodation at your destination.
 Our sidebar at the end of the article lists resources to help you compare the cost of living of different countries and cities.

 Unless you transfer overseas through your employer—which is a very common and often desirable occurrence when working for multinational companies with multiple country branches—your income abroad will most likely not be as high as in the U.S. When I lived in Lisbon one of my housemates was a student from Italy.
 He was looking for part-time work during the school year, but the pay was so low that he finally gave up on the idea.
-In Rio de Janeiro, on the other hand, several of my peers worked as part-time English teachers because the pay was high by local standards.
+In Rio de Janeiro, on the other hand, several peers worked as part-time English teachers because the pay was high by local standards.
 In New Zealand I worked in horticulture earning a relatively low wage, but the cost of living in the countryside was also very low, and I was able to open a savings account and put money aside every month.